 Conversely, a decline in the ability to complete basic ADLs may not be noticeable until later stages of dementia or physical disability.

 Knowing your loved one's ability to complete ADLs can help you and your aging parent's doctor answer these questions:

 - Do you or a neighbor need to check on your aging parent routinely?

-- Does your aging loved one need physical therapy?
+- Does your aging love one need physical therapy?